filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 As mentioned above, proving tasks can be assigned to dedicated workers, and workers can also get storage access.
 The remaining worker tasks encompass running a [sealing pipeline]({{<relref "sealing-pipeline">}}), which is discussed in the next section.

+## Boost

+[Boost](https://boost.filecoin.io) is the market component for storage providers to interact with clients.
+Boost is made of several components (such as boostd, boostd-data, yugabytedb, booster-http etc.).
+It works as a deal-taking engine (from deals made by clients or other tools), and serves data retrievals to clients who request a copy of the data.

+Boost has become a critical component in the software stack of a storage provider and it is therefore necessecary to read the Boost documentation carefully.

 ## Helpful commands

 The following commands can help storage providers with their setup.